JoeShook/ZiggyCreatures.FusionCache.Metrics/README.md

 Metrics are missing from open-source resiliency projects in the .NET ecosystem where in equivalent Java libraries, metrics tend to be common.
 FusionCache is a feature rich caching library addressing resiliency needs of today’s enterprise implementations.
 This project is a collection of plugins that enable the collection and reporting of cache metrics.

+This naming convention of these projects, examples and packages are prefixed with `ZiggyCreatures.FusionCache.Metrics` to highlight that they are different from the packages produced by the [ZiggyCreatures.FusionCache repository](https://github.com/jodydonetti/ZiggyCreatures.FusionCache)

 # Current plugins and examples

 Currently two plugins and three example usages exist in the repository.
 Read the docs in those areas to start using metrics in your projects.